☒ Interpretation ☒ Approach ☐ Information ☐ Decision

 See subsections 3(1) and 3(2) of the Financial Services Regulatory Authority of Ontario Act and section 1 of the regulation made under that act.

-Exemptions from the offering statement requirement are found in subsection 34(2) of the Co-op Act and section 12.6 of the Regulation.
+Exemptions from the offering statement requirement are found in subsection 34(2) of the Co-op Act and sections 11.1 and 12.6 of the Regulation.

 An example of a “well-defined community” is a group of persons who participate economically in the co-op and purchase and benefit from the products or services (beyond benefits available to the general public) provided by the co-op.